Delhi: Woman and son arrested for allegedly killing husband, chopping his body into 10 pieces

 The Delhi Police Crime Branch on Monday said they have arrested a woman for allegedly killing her husband with the help of her son, reported The Indian Express.

-The police said both of them chopped the body into 10 pieces, stored them in a fridge and disposed them of in East Delhi’s Pandav Nagar over several days.
+The police said that the woman, Poonam, and her son, Deepak, chopped the body into 10 pieces, stored them in a fridge and disposed them of in East Delhi’s Pandav Nagar over several days.
+The man who was killed has been identified as Anjan Das.

-Deputy Commissioner of Police Amit Goel said that the incident took place in June.

-“On June 5 some body parts were recovered in Ramlila maidan,” Goel said, according to ANI.
-“Then for the next three days two legs, two thighs, a skull and a forearm were recovered.”
+The alleged killing took place on May 30.
+Deputy Commissioner of Police Amit Goel said that some of the body parts were recovered on June 5 from Ramlila Maidan.
+“Then for the next three days two legs, two thighs, a skull and a forearm were recovered,” he said.

 Goel added that closed circuit footage was analysed around the area and door-to-door investigation was done.